 If your hat only has a few stains or patches of dirt, spot cleaning is your best friend.
 Here's a quick process:

 Remove surface dirt: Use a soft-bristled brush or even an old toothbrush to gently brush away dust or loose debris.Create a gentle solution: Mix a small amount of mild detergent or dish soap in cool water.
-For more persistent sweat stains, add a bit of white vinegar or baking soda.The article is not finished.
-Click on the next page to continue.
+For more persistent sweat stains, add a bit of white vinegar or baking soda.When your hat needs more than a spot clean, handwashing is the way to go.
+Fill a sink or basin with cool or lukewarm water and a little detergent.